Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Main Results

-\begin{remark} (i) Note that when $r_{\y}=0$, \emph{Perturbed Smoothed GDA} degenerates to \emph{Smoothed GDA} and \cref{thm:psgda-epi} recovers the iteration complexity of Smoothed GDA.
-Though the iteration complexity of \emph{Smoothed GDA} on $\epsilon$-GS and $\epsilon$-OS has been established in \cite{zhang2020single}, our analysis for \emph{Perturbed Smoothed GDA} is fundamentally different from theirs.
-In particular, in our analysis, we avoid the two-stage analysis in \cite{zhang2020single} by leveraging the condition that $r_{\y} > 0$; (ii) In terms of optimization stationarity, \emph{Smoothed GDA} and \emph{Perturbed Smoothed GDA} achieve the same iteration complexity; (iii) In terms of game stationarity, the two methods differ in the magnitude of the step size~$\beta$.
-For \emph{Smoothed GDA}, one needs $\beta = \Theta\left(\tfrac{\epsilon^{2}}{\ell D_{\cY}^{2}}\right)$, whereas for \emph{Perturbed Smoothed GDA}, it suffices to take $\beta = \Theta\left(\tfrac{\epsilon}{\ell D_{\cY}}\right)$.
-This more relaxed requirement on~$\beta$ enables \emph{Perturbed Smoothed GDA} to achieve a faster convergence to game stationarity, compared with \emph{Smoothed GDA}, see \cref{thm:sgda-epi} for iteration complexity of {\it Smoothed GDA}.
+\begin{remark} (i) When $r_{\y}^t=0$ for all $t$, \emph{Perturbed Smoothed GDA} reduces to \emph{Smoothed GDA}.
+For completeness, we state the iteration complexity of \emph{Smoothed GDA} in \cref{thm:sgda-epi}.
+For the OS guarantee, our proof differs from that of \citep{li2025nonsmooth}.
+Moreover, due to the additional quadratic perturbation, the analysis of \emph{Perturbed Smoothed GDA} is substantially different from that of \emph{Smoothed GDA}.
+In particular, by exploiting the condition $r_{\y}^t>0$, we avoid the two-stage analysis used in \citep{zhang2020single,li2025nonsmooth}; (ii) In terms of $\epsilon$-OS, \emph{Smoothed GDA} and \emph{Perturbed Smoothed GDA} achieve the same iteration complexity; (iii) In terms of $\epsilon$-GS, the two methods differ in the magnitude of the step size~$\beta^t$.
+For \emph{Smoothed GDA}, one needs $\beta^t = \Theta\left(\tfrac{\epsilon^{2}}{\ell D_{\cY}^{2}}\right)$, whereas for \emph{Perturbed Smoothed GDA}, it suffices to take $\beta^t = \Theta\left(\tfrac{\epsilon}{\ell D_{\cY}}\right)$.
+This more relaxed requirement on~$\beta^t$ enables \emph{Perturbed Smoothed GDA} to achieve a faster convergence to game stationarity compared with \emph{Smoothed GDA}.

 \end{remark}